alexmorleyfinch/jsdi/README.md

 # Why you probably shouldn't use this

 The feature set of this library is incomplete, and anything you can achieve with this library, you can also acheive using native JS (See [basics of DI](/docs/BASICS_OF_DI.md#final-thoughts)).
 This is **experimental** and hasn't been extensively tested in the wild.
-The author may also be slow to respond as they have many other responsibilities (Although the author would be open to opening up the repo to collaborators)
+The author may also be slow to respond as they have many other responsibilities.

 # Examples